VAT Flat Rate Scheme Calculator

 VAT inclusive turnover is not same as standard VAT turnover.
 As well as business income (such as from sales), it includes the VAT paid on that income.

-What Are The Implications Of Introducing The Limited Cost Business?
+What Are The Implications Of Introducing The Limited Cost Trader?

 Businesses following the FRS will not be allowed to show certain purchases as expenses like purchasing vehicles or its parts, consumable like food and drinks, capital expenditures.
 This is most likely to affect IT contractors whose annual cost is very less.